NEhIL06/web_gen/README.md

-###Web_Gen
-# Bolt - Modern Web Development Platform
+# Web_Gen - Modern Web Development Platform

 ## 🚀 Overview
-Bolt is a modern, full-stack web development platform built with cutting-edge technologies.
-It provides a robust foundation for building scalable and maintainable web applications with a beautiful user interface and powerful backend capabilities.
+Web_gen is a modern, full-stack web development platform built with cutting-edge technologies.An Attempt to create a fullstack website generator using Open_Source and unpaid tools.Designed to build responsive websites while keeping the codes clean and resusable.

 ## 🛠️ Tech Stack